 Others had to contend with COVID-19 pandemic impacts.
 One participant experienced occupancy and operational changes at their location, a college campus, due to COVID-19.
-The COVID-19 pandemic also created issues in project timelines and efficiency of engagements with utility and program staff – participants reported preferring in-person interactions which were less common during much of the COVID-19 pandemic timeline (2020 and 2021).
+The COVID-19 pandemic also created issues in project timelines and efficiency of engagements with utility program staff – participants reported preferring in-person interactions which were less common during much of the COVID-19 pandemic timeline (2020 and 2021).

 In some cases, participants felt that some of the recommended measures within the SEM program did not align with their organization’s priorities which resulted in participants limiting the number of actions taken through the program.
-Participant follow through on actions recommended through the program can be limited by the specificity of the recommended action as well as how that recommendation is prioritized within the customer’s overall organization.
-Interviews revealed that low or no cost improvements were sometimes prioritized over capital intensive projects.
+Participant follow-through on actions recommended through the program can be limited by the specificity of the recommended action, as well as how that recommendation is prioritized within the customer’s overall organization.
+Interviews revealed that low- or no-cost improvements were sometimes prioritized over capital-intensive projects.
 Fiscal constraints can prohibit the completion of larger projects.
-Additionally, participants noted that the complexity of their operations along with their own, independent internal SEM activities limited the extent to which they pursued recommendations generated by the program.
+Additionally, participants noted that the complexity of their operations, along with their own, independent internal SEM activities undertaken prior to program participation, limited the extent to which they pursued recommendations generated by the program.
 This scenario is similar to the need for more customization around educational opportunities within the program – participants will achieve more value from program activities when actions and recommendations are tailored to the participants’ SEM knowledge level and previous experience.

-The one partial participant noted that the time needed for a project application is sometimes a prohibiting factor for their organization.
-The respondent expressed interest in having a dedicated role within the utility/program administrator to work directly with organizations to submit applications on their behalf.
-The respondent added that it is challenging to dedicate staff time and resources to exploring project applications and measures to determine if a project is eligible or not for a large incentive; “If we can get an incentive upwards of $5k, then I can justify putting some resources in to get it.”
+The one partial participant noted that the time needed for a capital project application identified through SEM participation is sometimes a prohibiting factor for their organization.
+The respondent expressed interest in having a dedicated role within the Companies to work directly with organizations to submit applications on their behalf.
+The respondent added that it is challenging to dedicate staff time and resources to exploring project applications and measures to determine if a project is eligible or not for a large incentive: “If we can get an incentive upwards of $5k, then I can justify putting some resources in to get it.”

 Participant respondents chose not to implement a project for a few key reasons: